-KidsCasting allows casting directors, filmmakers, and talent recruiters to post casting calls with the purpose of hiring talented kids.
-Then parents are notified about new casting calls and are able to submit their kids profiles to a specific project that they are interested in.
-From there, a recruiter will normally review all profiles of potential candidates and contact the best candidates directly by sending a message.
+KidsCasting.com is an online platform that allows casting directors, filmmakers, and talent recruiters to post casting calls with the purpose of hiring talented kids that are suitable for their projects.
+Parents are notified about the new casting calls, and they can submit their kids to any project they’re interested in.
+From there, a recruiter will typically review all submitted profiles and contact the best candidates directly by sending them a message.

-Talent recruiters can also perform a customized search for talent (www.kidscasting.com/community/) and contact candidates who grab their attention.
-Make sure your child's main photo stands out above the rest.
-If you fit the role, you may get a call from just your main photo alone.
+Talent recruiters can also perform a customized talent search and contact the potential candidates directly, even if their parents haven’t submitted them.
+So make sure your child's main photo is of high quality and stands out from the rest.
+If your child fits the role, their main photo can be all that’s needed to get invited to an audition.

 Go to www.KidsCasting.com.
 In the upper right corner you will notice a designated field for username and password.
 Type your username/email and password and click the "log in" button.
 This will log you in.